imp1sh/gosix.net/howto/page_container.md

 You should include

-- IPv6 Status
+- [x] IPv6 Status
-- Github Repo URL
+- [x] Github Repo URL
-- Container Registry URL
+- [x] Container Registry URL
-- The tag of the container the tests ran on
+- [x] The tag of the container the tests ran on
-- If possible discussions or issues that refer to IPv6 support
+- [x] If possible discussions or issues that refer to IPv6 support
-- A small description of your experience.
+- [x] A short description of your experience.
 This text shall help people with less experience about the container and IPv6 to get an idea about the implementation status
 {.grid-list}

 You can also add a short description what the container is for.

 Below the database/container folder the structure shall be as follows:

-- maintainer_name
+- registry id (docker.io / ghcr.io)
+  - maintainer_name (some images don't have this.
+In this case skip this step and contine with:)
     - image name

-e.g.: database/containers/blakeblackshear/frigate
+Example:
+database/containers/docker.io/blakeblackshear/frigate for this [image](https://hub.docker.com/r/blakeblackshear/frigate)